 Stanley Lambert took over in 1935 and ran the firm for nearly 40 years.
 He patented his own electro-pneumatic action, many of which are still giving sterling service with no restoration.
 Highlights of his period include the large instruments in St Stephen’s Church, Selly Park, Birmingham (1949) and All Saints’ Church, Cheltenham (1952).
 He also led the move of the business from its original home in Worcester to new premises in Malvern in 1956.

-A new era dawned in 1974, when Raymond Todd and the celebrated voicer Dennis Thurlow took over the firm.
+A new era dawned in 1974, when organ builders Bob Kitchener, Raymond Todd and the celebrated voicer Dennis Thurlow took over the firm.
 The next two decades saw a trend towards neo-classical style, in instruments such as St Mary’s Church, Warwick (1980) and notable rebuilds such as Birmingham Oratory (1987) and St Philip’s Cathedral, Birmingham (1992).

-The firm thrived under the tenure of Andrew Moyes (MD 1994-2018) supported by Guy Russell as tonal director, in a period that saw many technical innovations and a gradual return to a more Romantic tonal style, in major new instruments such as Portsmouth Cathedral (1994), Southwell Minster (1996), Llandaff Cathedral (2010/13) and Holy Trinity Cathedral, Auckland (2017), both among the largest in the firm’s history.
+The firm thrived under the tenure of Andrew Moyes (MD 1994-2018) supported by Guy Russell as tonal director, in a period that saw many technical innovations and a gradual return to a more Romantic tonal style, in major new instruments such as Portsmouth Cathedral (1994), Southwell Minster (1996), Llandaff Cathedral (2010/13), Dean Close School, Cheltenham (2014), and Holy Trinity Cathedral, Auckland (2017), Llandaff and Auckland both among the largest in the firm’s history.
 Notable rebuilds include those of Gloucester Cathedral (1999), Great Malvern Priory (2004), Bridlington Priory (2005) and St Michael’s, Cornhill (2010).
 The firm also moved to new premises just outside Malvern.

-The firm today flourishes and seeks to maintain the ethos and character of its founder and his instruments.
-Our new instruments are characterised by clear, English choruses that John Nicholson would recognise and affirm, combined with warm Romantic colours that together make organs that are vivid and beautiful to the eye and the ear.
+The firm continues to flourish today.
+Under the leadership of Andrew Caskie, managing director since 2018, supported by head voicer James Atherton, the team seeks to maintain the ethos and character of the firm’s founder and his instruments.
+New instruments are characterised by clear, English choruses that John Nicholson would recognise and affirm, combined with warm Romantic colours that together make organs that are vivid and beautiful to the eye and the ear.